Lemoncode/master-frontend-lemoncode/04-frameworks/01-react/03-react-hooks/01-use-state/Readme.md

 Ok...
 How can I handle this?
 Using React hooks!
 Let's take a look to _React.useState_, this hook:

-- Is initialized with a default value.
+- Optionally, it can be initialized to a given value.

 - It returns an array that contains a getter and a setter (it allows you to access the value that is in useState and allows you